sphinx-doc/sphinx/doc/builders.rst

    .. autoattribute:: name

+   .. autoattribute:: format

    .. autoattribute:: supported_image_types

 Note that a direct PDF builder using ReportLab is available in `rst2pdf
-<http://rst2pdf.googlecode.com>`_ version 0.12 or greater.
+<https://github.com/rst2pdf/rst2pdf>`_ version 0.12 or greater.
 You need to add
 ``'rst2pdf.pdfbuilder'`` to your :confval:`extensions` to enable it, its name is ``pdf``.
 Refer to the `rst2pdf manual <http://ralsina.me/static/manual.pdf>`_ for details.